AlexBand-Pro/expence-tracker/README.md

 # 💰 Expense Tracker

-A simple, browser-based expense tracker that helps you log, filter, and visualize your spending.
-Built with vanilla JavaScript and Chart.js, it stores data locally in the browser — no accounts or servers required.
+A browser-based application for tracking and visualizing personal expenses.

+This app allows users to add and remove expense entries — each showing item name, amount, category, and date.
+It calculates total expenses in real-time and automatically updates a visual chart using Chart.js.
+All data is stored locally in the browser using `localStorage`, so there's no need for accounts or servers.

+Built with vanilla JavaScript, HTML, CSS, and Chart.js, it features a clean, responsive layout, optimized performance, and improved accessibility (a11y).
+The app also allows users to filter expenses by category and date, set a monthly spending cap, toggle light/dark themes, and export their data as a CSV file.

 ---

 ## 🌟 Features

 - ✅ Add, view, and delete expenses
-- 📊 Visualize spending by category with a pie chart
 - 🔍 Filter expenses by category and date
+- 📊 Real-time chart updates via Chart.js
-- 💾 Persistent data using `localStorage`
+- 💾 Persistent storage using `localStorage`
 - 🚫 Monthly spending cap with warning system
+- 📁 Export data to CSV
 - 🌙 Light & Dark mode toggle
-- 📁 Export data to CSV
 - ♿️ Improved accessibility (ARIA labels, color contrast, keyboard navigation)
+- ⚡ Optimized performance with virtual scrolling
+- 📱 Fully responsive design

 ---